Purdue-CS193/homework-0-nathanxli/index.md

+# Nathan Li's First CS193 Homework

+My favorite things about CS193:
+- The courses teaches some very important tools for building larger projects
+- The instructors are students and have experience in the classes we are taking
+- No exams, meaning I can focus solely on interesting topics in this course

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.